Full question:

 Answer:

-A short certificate is a document that is certified proof of the appointment of the estate’s personal representative (executor or administrator).
-It is required to gain access to the assets of the decedent.
-I suggest calling the clerk of courts at the probate court, as procedures vary by court.
+A short certificate is an official document that proves the appointment of the estate's personal representative (executor or administrator).
+It is necessary to access the decedent's assets.
+To obtain a short certificate, contact the clerk of courts at the probate court, as the process can vary by court.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.